 That series led to Melinda and Laura, now an official writing team, writing two TV pilots, moving to L.A. to work on the Roswell TV show, and briefly living in Toronto while on the writing staff of 1-800-Missing.
 They both continue to write books, together and separately.

-The first four books in Melinda's S.M.A.R.T.S. series are out now, and there are two more to come.
-The series of middle-grade mysteries focuses on the kids in a makerspace club, and includes lots of science facts.
+S.M.A.R.T.S., Melinda's series of middle-grade mysteries, focuses on the kids in a makerspace club, and includes lots of science facts.
 (Melinda minored in Biology.
 Weird, huh?)

 And--shhh--Melinda has a secret identity working in the children's room at the Kannapolis Library, where she gets to read stories to kids for money.